webblyss/assigment/readMe.md

 ## Frontend

-The frontend of the Task Management Web Application is built with React and utilizes the React Context API for state management.
+The frontend of the Task Management Web Application is built with React + vite and utilizes the React Context API for state management.

 To set up and run the frontend application, follow these steps:

-1. Clone the repository: `git clone <repository_url>`
-2. Navigate to the frontend directory: `cd frontend`
+1. Navigate to the frontend directory: `cd frontend`
-3. Install the required dependencies: `npm install`
+2. Install the required dependencies: `npm install`
-4. Start the development server: `npm start`
+3. Start the development server: `npm run dev`

 The frontend application will be running at `http://localhost:3000`, and you can access it in your web browser.